OrchardCMS/OrchardDoc/Documentation/Creating-1-n-and-n-n-relations.markdown

     }

-The state record class itself has a two-letter code and a name:
+The state record class itself has a two-letter code and a name.
+It also has methods to serialize and deserialize its data into a string so that the `AddressPart` above can store its data in the infoset.

     namespace RelationSample.Models {